near/docs/docs/tutorials/contracts/nfts/3-enumeration.md

 ## Introduction

 As mentioned in the [Upgrade a Contract](/docs/tutorials/contracts/nfts/upgrade-contract/) tutorial, you can deploy patches and fixes to smart contracts.
-This time, you'll use that knowledge to implement the `nft_tokens` and `nft_supply_for_owner` enumeration functions.
+This time, you'll use that knowledge to implement the `nft_total_supply`, `nft_tokens` and `nft_supply_for_owner` enumeration functions.

 To get started, either switch to the `2.minting` branch from our [GitHub repository](https://github.com/near-examples/nft-tutorial/), or continue your work from the previous tutorials.
 If you haven't cloned it yet, refer to the [Contract Architecture](/docs/tutorials/contracts/nfts/skeleton#building-the-skeleton) to check out the repository.